Bookkeeper User Guide¶

 Produces a report of invoiced fees and disbursements for the selected period, which can be exported to a PDF report or spreadsheet.

-The spreadsheet export has been optimised for producing a Pivot table, to enable a firm to analyse their invoices in various ways; by fees invoiced by Fee Earners, by month, by Client, by Matter, etc. - with drag and drop.
+The spreadsheet export has been optimized for producing a Pivot table, to enable a firm to analyse their invoices in various ways; by fees invoiced by Fee Earners, by month, by Client, by Matter, etc. - with drag and drop.

 Produces a VAT 201 report for the selected period (based on the firm settings of Odd or Even months), with all figures completed.